Night Weaning: A No-Nonsense Guide To Go All Night Without Feeding

 It’s important to note that gas is normal.

 However, there’s such a thing as abnormal gas, and it should probably be obvious that your child is suffering from it.
-Telltale signs include being overly fussy, having loose stools,
+Telltale signs include having a hard tummy, being fussy, crying and burping or farting.

 If your baby suffers from gas, you’re probably desperate to find a solution.
 I’ll go over the best and most-recommended formulas for fighting gas, and the pros and cons of each.